brothers-DAO/bro-token/README.md

 ## Liquidity Management + Self pumping
 The Liquidity reserved **40.0 $BRO** + KDA income from pre-sales (expected 1000.0 KDA) are owned by the Smart Contract (= the community).
-There are 100% deployed on eckoDex for liquidity.
+There are 100% deployed on Merctaus (previously EckoDEX) for liquidity.

 Earned DEX fees are automatically:
 * **$BRO**: Transferred to the *Public Treasury* (to be used as future tips)